 There are numerous species of pocket gophers in North America with most species belonging to the genera Geomys and Thomomys (Nowak 1991).
 Pocket gophers cause various types of damage to agricultural and rangeland resources and to reforestation (Witmer and Engeman 2007).
 Pocket gophers (Thomomys spp.) are generally considered one of the most damaging wildlife pests in California (Marsh 1992, Clark 1994).
-A recent study estimated average losses ranging from 5.3-8.8% across a variety of crops in CA (Baldwin et al. 2014), with one study showing a loss of 36.5% of annual production in alfalfa in fields with high density gopher populations (Smallwood and Geng 1997).
-The most widespread pocket gopher in California is the Botta's pocket gopher, Thomomys bottae (Case and Jasch 1994).
+A recent study estimated average losses ranging from 5.3-8.8% across a variety of crops in CA (Baldwin et al. 2013), with one study showing a loss of 36.5% of annual production in alfalfa in fields with high density gopher populations (Smallwood and Geng 1997).
+The most widespread pocket gopher in California is the Botta's pocket gopher (Thomomys bottae; Case and Jasch 1994).

-Primary control options for pocket gophers include trapping, burrow fumigation with aluminum phosphide, and baiting with rodenticides (Barnes et al. 1982, Baroch and Poche 1985, Evans et al. 1990, Case and Jasch 1994, Witmer and Engeman 2007, Baldwin 2012, Baldwin et al. 2014).
+Primary control options for pocket gophers include trapping, burrow fumigation with aluminum phosphide, and baiting with rodenticides (Baldwin 2012, Baldwin 2014, Barnes et al. 1982, Baroch and Poche 1985, Evans et al. 1990, Case and Jasch 1994, Witmer and Engeman 2007).
 Both trapping and burrow fumigation can be highly effective at controlling pocket gophers (Lewis and O'Brien 1990, Proulx 1997, Baker 2004), but are typically more time consuming and costly than baiting (Marsh 1992, Engeman and Witmer 2000).
-As such, baiting is often preferred by many growers, pest control advisors, and pest control operators.
-Three baits are used to control pocket gophers: strychnine, zinc phosphide, and first generation anticoagulants.
+As such, baiting is often preferred by many growers, Pest Control Advisors, and Pest Control Operators.
+Three baits are used to control pocket gophers: strychnine, zinc phosphide and first generation anticoagulants.

 Pocket gophers are also damaging sub-surface drip irrigation tubes in agricultural fields in California.
-Repellents might provide a measure of protection to this tubing, if an effective repellent can be identified.
-The material would need to be added to the irrigation water or used as a coating on the tubing.
-Past efforts to identify effective gopher repellents have generally shown little promise (Witmer et al. 1997, Witmer et al. 1998) with a few exceptions, such as predator odors (Lindgren et al. Proc.
-27th Vertebr.
-Pest Conf.
-(R. M. Timm and R. A. Baldwin, Eds.)
-Published at Univ. of Calif., Davis.
-2016.
-Pp. 325-331.

-1997, Witmer et al. 1997) and capsaicin (Shumake et al. 1999, Sterner et al. 2005).
-An irrigation system company, Netafim Ltd., (Fresno, CA) requested us to revisit this situation and conduct cage trials to identify some effective repellents that they could then test in the field.
-Colleagues in Germany, working on vole damage, have identified some potential candidates that they found to be effective repellents for voles.
+Repellents might provide a measure of protection to this tubing, if an effective repellent(s) can be identified.
+The material would need to be added to the irrigation water, or used as a coating on the tubing.
+Past efforts to identify effective gopher repellents have generally shown little promise (Witmer et al. 1998, Witmer et al. 1997), with a few exceptions such as predator odors (Witmer et al. 1997, Lindgren et al. 1997) and capsaicin (Shumake et al. 1999, Sterner et al. 2005).
+An irrigation system company, Netafim Ltd., requested us to revisit this situation and conduct cage trials to identify some effective repellents that they could then test in the field.
+Colleagues in Germany, working on vole damage, have identified some potential candidates which they found to be effective repellents for voles.
 We tested a few additional materials, based on the results of published scientific literature (e.g., papers in Mason 1997).
-A number of these materials are used as bird repellents, a few are used as mammal repellents, and some are used as insect repellents.
+A number of these materials are used as bird repellents, a few are used as mammal repellents, and a few are used as insect repellents.
 Many are "essential oils" derived from plants and used in aromatic and other therapies.
 However, none are registered as pocket gopher repellents.
 The materials were considered to be mild irritants and potentially cause short-term irritation to the skin, eyes, gastrointestinal tract, mouth, and respiratory tract.

 The objective of this study was to identify effective repellents to reduce damage by pocket gophers.
-We determined the efficacy of the potential repellents on wild-caught Botta's pocket gophers in a climatecontrolled animal room of the USDA National Wildlife Research Center (NWRC) in Fort Collins, CO.
+We will determine the efficacy of the potential repellents on wild-caught Botta's pocket gophers in a climate-controlled animal room of the USDA National Wildlife Research Center (NWRC) in Fort Collins, CO.
 We hypothesized that one or more of these materials would exhibit a high level of irritation to the olfactory, taste, or trigeminal receptors.
-We further hypothesized that some of the test materials would exhibit a high repellency, as determined by the amount of treated preferred foods consumed by gophers, using carrots as the preferred food item.
+We further hypothesized that some of the test materials would exhibit a high repellency as determined by the amount of treated, preferred foods consumed by gophers using carrots as the preferred food item.
 We also monitored the amount of chewing done by gophers on treated wood blocks.